kognifai/Kognifai/README.md

 The Connectors feed the Kognifai Edge Gateway which is responsible for data buffering in the case of connectivity loss, for compression, for secure authentication and transport encryption to the Kognifai cloud endpoints:

--	Secure and reliable transfer of data from the edge to the cloud using AMQP, MQTT or HTTPS over TLS
+-	Secure and reliable data transfer from Edge to cloud using AMQP, MQTT or HTTPS over TLS
--	Authentication towards the Kognifai cloud services using certificates or shared secrets
+-	Authentication towards Kognifai cloud services using certificates or shared secrets
--	Buffering of data to disk supporting offline scenarios
+- Data buffering to support disk offline scenarios
--	Reliable transfer of data over unreliable communication channels
+-	Reliable data transfer over unreliable communication channels
 -	Logging, health and security data reporting

  -  [Kognifai IoT](https://github.com/kognifai/IoT)